 - How can we overcome barriers to scaling our existing DevOps initiatives?

 - How can we align our people, processes and technologies to help optimise our DevOps capability?

-Then give P2 Scaled Agile a call – P2 Scaled Agile’s world-class experiencing building successful DevOps environments and cultures is the perfect response to the ‘Scaled Dev – Failed Ops’ state.
+Give P2 Scaled Agile a call – P2 Scaled Agile’s world-class experiencing of building successful DevOps environments and cultures is the perfect response to the ‘Scaled Dev – Failed Ops’ state.